 Intentions of Harvard University and the SCoPEx team

-Harvard University and the SCoPEx experiment team intend to:
+Harvard University or the SCoPEx experiment team intend to:

 - take the Advisory Committee’s questions and recommendations with the utmost seriousness.

-- respond publicly and in a timely manner to all the Advisory Committee’s public questions and recommendations.
+- respond publicly and in a timely manner to the Advisory Committee’s public questions and recommendations.

 - not initiate field experiments until after they have responded to the Advisory Committee’s questions and recommendations in its initial report.